Francesco Pucci: Life

-From Basle Pucci had returned by way of Nuremberg and Flanders to London, where Sozzini believed him to be still staying in December 1580.
+From Basel Pucci had returned by way of Nuremberg and Flanders to London, where Sozzini believed him to be still staying in December 1580.
 His views exposed him to persecution and imprisonment; on his release he went to Holland, where he met Justus Lipsius at Leyden.
-In Holland he attached himself to a ‘concilium peregrinantium Christianorum,’ and invited the adhesion of Sozzini.
+In Holland he attached himself to a 'concilium peregrinantium Christianorum,' and invited the adhesion of Sozzini.
 He soon moved on to Antwerp.

 By 1585 he had joined Sozzini in Poland.
-At Cracow he fell in with John Dee and Edward Kelley, who initiated Pucci into their angelic experiences; and about the middle of 1585, despite objections from Sozzini, he accompanied them to Prague.
+At Kraków he fell in with John Dee and Edward Kelley, who initiated Pucci into their angelic experiences; and about the middle of 1585, despite objections from Sozzini, he accompanied them to Prague.
 On his arrival there, an angelic voice bade him re-enter the Roman communion, which he at once did.
 He wrote to Sozzini and other friends, entreating them to follow his example.
 Dee and Kelley suspected him of bad faith in treating against them with Roman Catholic ecclesiastics; he exculpated himself in a letter of 17 September 1585, which was printed.

-Reverting to the theme which had caused his expulsion from Basle, he printed a treatise ‘De Christi Servatoris Efficacitate in omnibus et singulis hominibus ....
-Assertio Catholica,’ &c., Gouda, 1592, with a dedication to Pope Clement VIII.
-A ‘Refutatio’ of this ‘Satanic’ treatise was published by Lucas Osiander at Tübingen in 1593; Nicholas Serarius also published ‘Contra Novos … Puccii … Errores libri duo,’ &c., Würzburg, 1593, and there were other replies.
+Reverting to the theme which had caused his expulsion from Basel, he printed a treatise 'De Christi Servatoris Efficacitate in omnibus et singulis hominibus ....
+Assertio Catholica,' &c., Gouda, 1592, with a dedication to Pope Clement VIII.
+A 'Refutatio' of this 'Satanic' treatise was published by Lucas Osiander at Tübingen in 1593; Nicholas Serarius also published 'Contra Novos … Puccii … Errores libri duo,' &c., Würzburg, 1593, and there were other replies.
 He projected a journey to Rome, to present his book in person; but in November 1592, while on the way, he was thrown from a moving vehicle.
 He was for some months with a broken thigh at Salzburg, where he probably died, under arrest, in 1593.